JFrog Grid

 - To ensure uniform application of security and access policies

-- To support resilience and recover scenarios between sites.
+- To support resilience and recovery scenarios between sites.

 Automated sync enables the multisite workspace.